CitrineInformatics/gemd-python/docs/source/depth/serialization.rst

   }

 The deserialization is a comparatively simple two-step process.
-First, the string or file is deserialized with python's builtin deserializer and a custom object hook.
+First, the string or file is deserialized with Python's builtin deserializer and a custom object hook.
 This hook does three things:
-it knows how to build GEMD entities and other :class:`~gemd.entity.dict_serializable.DictSerializable` objects, it creates an index with the unique identifiers of the gemd entities that it has seen so far, and it replaces any :class:`~gemd.entity.link_by_uid.LinkByUID` that it encounters with objects from that index.
+it knows how to build GEMD entities and other :class:`~gemd.entity.dict_serializable.DictSerializable` objects, it creates an index with the unique identifiers of the GEMD entities that it has seen so far, and it replaces any :class:`~gemd.entity.link_by_uid.LinkByUID` that it encounters with objects from that index.
 The only thing left to do is return the ``"object"`` item from the resulting dictionary.